pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 ### OUTPUT FORMAT (CRUCIAL: KEEP IT SHORT)

-At the end of each GO/AUTO response, output ONLY:
+At the end of each AUTO response, output ONLY:

 1. Selected task: `<task-id> — <title>`
 2. Files changed: list